What Elon Musk’s Game-Changing Supercomputer Means for the AI Boom...

 Well, my comment is this: Of course, it’s a monopoly – that’s why I own it!

-As I mentioned in last Saturday’s Market 360, I believe NVIDIA is the stock of the decade because of its monopolistic characteristics.
+I believe Nvidia is the stock of the decade because of its monopolistic characteristics.
 In other words, it is so dominant that there are virtually no competitors.

 Super Micro Gets a Key Extension

-Note: Editor’s Note: The AI Boom is in full force, and it isn’t slowing down anytime soon.
-So, my InvestorPlace colleague Louis Navellier is joining us today to discuss recent news from major AI players: Elon Musk and Sam Altman… and Nvidia Corp.
-(NVDA) and Super Micro Computer Inc.